Quilver/Quilver/README.md

-I am Quinte Vail a recent graduate from the University of East Anglia.
+I am Quinte Vail, a recent graduate from the University of East Anglia.
 I specialise in game development and AI.
 Below are some projects that I have selected to document to give a sense of what I have worked on.
 1. Papyrus Wars (A tactics game)
 2. AI chatbot (A natural language and machine learning application)
 3. Market simulation (a procedural world generator and market simulation)